rust-lang/rust/text/0000-compile-time-asserts.md

 # Definition of constant evaluation context

-There are exactly three places where an expression needs to be constant.
+There are exactly five places where an expression needs to be constant.

 - the initializer of a constant `const foo: ty = EXPR` or `static foo: ty = EXPR`
 - the size of an array `[T; EXPR]`
 - the length of a repeat expression `[VAL; LEN_EXPR]`
+- C-Like enum variant discriminant values
+- patterns

 In the future the body of `const fn` might also be interpreted as a constant evaluation context.